-Darneshia Bell, BS, is a Senior Regional Field Specialist for the National Infant-Toddler Court Program (ITCP) at ZERO TO THREE
+Darneshia Bell, BS, is a Director of Practice and Field Operations for the National Infant-Toddler Court Program (ITCP) at ZERO TO THREE

 Darneshia Bell offers over 29 years of experience working with young children.
 Her background includes intensive work with families in urban communities, years of experience in Early Care and Education which ultimately led to the development of a Pre-K 4 program.
 She joined ZERO TO THREE as the Arkansas Community Coordinator for the Pulaski County Safe Babies Court Team Project in 2009.
 In the continuous leadership of ZERO TO THREE, Ms. Bell has provided support for communities implementing the Safe Babies Court Team™ approach in many roles.
 She previously led the work as a Statewide Training and Outreach Coordinator and Quality Improvement Center for Infant Toddler Court Teams Technical Assistance Specialist prior to becoming the Senior Technical Assistance Specialist in 2018.
 She currently serves the project as the Director of Practice and Field Operations.